Type to search

 Copake

-Escape with the whole family to this picturesque campground voted best in Columbia County four years in a row.
-With featured events like paint and sips and karaoke nights, a pool, and two dog parks for the family pooch, this forest hideaway is good for all age groups.
+Escape with the whole family to this picturesque campground that has been voted best in Columbia County multiple times.
+With featured events like paint and sips and karaoke nights, a pool, and dog parks and pet-friendly cabins for the family pooch, this forest hideaway is good for all age groups.
 RV sites and cabin rentals are available with electric hookups.

 Waubeeka Family Campground